Most & Least Educated States in America

 - Gender Gap in Educational Attainment*: Full Weight (~2.29 Points)

 Note: This metric specifically measures the difference between the percentage of female bachelor’s degree holders and the percentage of their male counterparts.

 - Raw files (for editing into clips)

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, National Center for Education Statistics, The Chronicle of Higher Education, U.S. News & World Report, Western Interstate Commission for Higher Education, U.S. Department of Education, The College Board and WalletHub research.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, National Center for Education Statistics, The Chronicle of Higher Education, U.S. News & World Report, Data Resource Center for Child and Adolescent Health, National Summer Learning Association, Western Interstate Commission for Higher Education, U.S. Department of Education, The College Board and WalletHub research.

 Image: dizain / Shutterstock.com